Mors Subita: Into the Pitch Black (2018)

 The third album, Into the Pitch Black, was released on Inverse Records on April 6, 2018.
 The band had no personnel changes since the previous album, and said the album was a more cohesive and stronger whole than before.
 Like its predecessor, the album was recorded at Tico Tico Studio and Lammassaari's own studio with Ahti Kortelainen, and mixed and mastered by Stefan Pommerin of Illusia Productions.
 Into the Pitch Black reached number 11 in the official Finnish album charts, and number 3 in the physical album sales charts.
 The album's singles were released and made the list of Finland's 50 most viral songs, and the reviews were praising.

 Lammassaari and Bodde were involved in the soundtrack of the comedy film Hevi reissu, which premiered in 2018, for which the former composed the music.
 The film was directed by Jukka Vidgren and Juuso Laatio, who have collaborated with Mors Subita since the music video for their debut album "The Sermon".

 Extinction Era (2020)

 Mors Subita signed a record deal with German label Out of Line Music in the spring of 2019, with the label releasing the first three albums on the Human Waste Compression box set later that year.

 The band's fourth studio album Extinction Era was released on 30 October 2020.

+On October 12, 2024, the band announced on social media that Eemeli Bodde was going to depart after the ongoing Trigger Wars tour.
+They further stated there was no drama or ill will between the members and that they would remain friends.
+Eemeli Bodde was previously announced as the new vocalist of Decapitated on October 10, 2024.